 By Anthony P. Raimondo

-The goal of this article is to provide employers with current labor and employment information.
+The goal of this article is to provide employers with current labor and employment law information.
 The contents should not be interpreted or construed as legal advice or opinion.
-For individual responses to questions or concerns regarding any given situation, the reader should consult with Anthony Raimondo at McCormick Barstow LLP in Fresno at (559) 353-2270.
+For individual responses to questions or concerns regarding any given situation, the reader should consult with Anthony Raimondo at Raimondo & Associates in Fresno, at (559) 432-3000.